elgs/jsonql/README.md

 # jsonql
 SQL like JSON query library in Golang.

 This library enables query against JSON using SQL like WHERE clause.
-Currently supported operators are: (precedence from low to high, case insensitive)
+Currently supported operators are: (precedences from low to high, case insensitive)

 ```
 OR